 Romanesque Country Churches

-Very suggestive church which houses intact one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.
+An extremely suggestive church with one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.

-The striking limestone extracted from the mountains of Pisa exult the purity and beauty of this Romanesque church making it one of the most beautiful in the plains of Lucca.
+Located just a short distance from where they were quarried, the calcareous stones of the Monti Pisani exalt the purity and beauty of this Romanesque church making it one of the most beautiful in the territory of Lucca.

-Two churches can be visited in half a day.
+Two churches can be visited in a half day tour.